The best Labor Day sales for 2020

 CNET's deal team scours the web for great deals on tech products and much more.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.

-Discuss: The best Labor Day sales of 2020: Ring security, Lenovo laptops, Segway scooter and more
+Discuss: The best Labor Day sales of 2020: Segway scooter, Ring security, Lenovo laptops and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.